 We occupy our corporate headquarters in Midland, Texas under a five-year lease, effective May 15, 2011, with Fasken Midland, LLC, or Fasken, an entity controlled by an affiliate of Wexford.
-During the six months ended June 30, 2013 and the years ended December 31, 2012 and 2011, we paid \$82,000, \$155,000 and \$40,000, respectively, to Fasken under this lease.
-In the second quarter of 2013, we amended this lease agreement to increase the size of the leased premises.
-The current monthly rent under the lease is \$13,000 and will increase to \$15,000 on September 1, 2013 and \$21,000 on October 1, 2013.
-Thereafter, the monthly rent will increase approximately 4% annually on June 1 of each year during the remainder of the lease term.
+During the years ended December 31, 2012 and 2011, we paid \$155,000 and \$40,000, respectively, to Fasken under this lease.
+The current monthly rent under the lease is \$12,643 and will increase approximately 4% annually on June 1 of each year during the remainder of the lease term.
+We are currently in discussions with Fasken to lease, beginning this fall, approximately 4,000 additional square feet of office space at our corporate headquarters for an initial base rent of approximately \$8,000 per month.